mandelshtamd/jb-test-localization/README.md

 ## Description

-* In my solution, I used the division of the original letter into lexemes, which, depending on the required language, are loaded from the xml file.
-XML file is parsed using the XmlLexemeParser class inherited from the SAX parser.
+* In my solution, I use .properties files to store translations and ICU4J library.

 * Solution supports 3 languages: english, russian and german